It all started when we move into our new home.

 We chose this home because we loved the bones and the character throughout the home.
-The previous built it, and you could tell right away it wasn’t a cookie-cutter home.
+You could tell right away it wasn’t a cookie-cutter home.

 What we didn’t love so much were the finishes.
-They chose nice finishes, don’t get me wrong, but they just simply weren’t our style.
+The builders chose nice finishes, don’t get me wrong, but they just simply weren’t our style.

-When it came to the half bath, for example, it was dark and a little dated, with dark granite countertops.
+Everything was a little dark and a little dated, with dark granite countertops.

 Now because they were granite, at first my thought was that to change the look, we would need to replace them or use an appliance epoxy to cover them.